Sparrow Wallet.

 - If using Tor: enter the .onion address of your Electrum server.

 Why this matters: when Sparrow connects to a public Electrum server, the server operator sees your wallet's xpub.
 They can see all your addresses and balances.
 With your own node, no one outside your home network sees your queries.
-See /run-a-node/.
+See Running a Bitcoin Node: Why and How.

 Section 4 · UTXO labeling and coin control